 “If we let the storms pass and choose to reflect, we come out better than ever.
 In the end…we have to reach within ourselves and grow.
 It’s our responsibility to ourselves and–just as critical–to those who love and surround us.
 You have gifts to share with the world.
 You are not alone.
 You are not flawed.
 You are human.
 And when the darkness comes, when you are fighting the demons, just remember: I’m right there fighting with you.”

 There is no shame in recognizing that you may suffer from depression.
 Some of the most influential and successful leaders have faced battles similar to the one you may be facing now.
 As opposed to staying silent, or letting yourself be drained by it, seek help from medical professionals, therapists, or in positive ventures.
-Do not let depression control or consume you, let it be a part of who you are and rise above it.
+Do not let anxiety and depression control or consume you, let it be a part of who you are and rise above it.